20220856/WebScriptingGroup/README.md

 ---

-This is our groupwork page for the Advanced Web Scripting course with George.
+This is our group work page for the Advanced Web Scripting course with George.